evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 You can choose two seat types for the second row in the Nio ES8.

 The standard option is a three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
-The following functionalities are available on this option.
+In addition, the following functionalities are available.

 - electric adjustment
 - heating (optional)

 The standard option is two captain chairs.
-The following functionalities are available on this option.
+In addition, the following functionalities are available.

 - height adjustable headrest
 - heating (optional)

 ### Third-row seats

-For the third row there is an two seat bench with 50:50 split.
-You can fold down the seats when not used to create a larger cargo capacity.
+The third row has a two-seat bench with a 50:50 split.
+Again, you can fold down the seats when not used to create a larger cargo capacity.

 ## Climate system